We have been remodeling our tiny 460 sq. ft., 1940’s beach cottage since last fall. Today I’m revealing the entire DIY renovation process.

 Here are the Budget Friendly Tiny House Ideas we used to remodel our beach cottage to create storage and make the one bedroom cottage feel large.

-First, the only area that hasn’t been remodeled is the bathroom and small laundry area which was last updated in 2005.
+First, the cottage was built in the 1940’s and very few renovations have been made over the years.
+Some electrical work was done when central air was installed and the bathroom and small laundry were updated in 2005.
 It’s time for another update and we will be tackling those areas at a later date.

-However, the remainder of the house now has new windows, floors, and paint.
+However, the remainder of the house needed an update badly.
+Therefore our tiny house has new windows, floors, and paint.
 In the kitchen the cabinets and walls were also replaced.

 In addition, we added a closet, an accent wall, opened a wall and added a bar for dining.
 A new kitchen sink and faucet and several decor updates was part of the remodel.

 Hurricane Florence in 2018 prompted the need for a new roof and the porch railings were removed to make way for larger porch posts in 2019.

 (Posts on The Ponds Farmhouse may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 See the full disclosure details here.)

 Best Ideas For A Tiny House